‘The OA’: A Billboard, Hunger Strike, And Boycott Are Latest Fan Tactics To Get Netflix To Renew Series

 — Brandon Perea (@BrandonPerea) August 26, 2019

-The Independent also reports that a fan has gone on a hunger strike outside of the network’s headquarters as a way to urge Netflix to reconsider their cancelation of The OA.
-Emperial Young, 35, “claims that she hasn’t eaten since 16 August” and will continue the hunger strike until Netflix renews The OA.
+The Independent also reported that a fan has gone on a hunger strike outside of the network’s headquarters as a way to urge Netflix to reconsider their cancelation of The OA.
+Emperial Young, 35, “claims that she hasn’t eaten since 16 August” and will continue the hunger strike until Netflix renews the series.

 “Entertainment is food for the human soul and Netflix’s algorithm isn’t measuring that right now,” Young told Insider.